CMihai99/fyndro/README.md

 - Microsoft Edge 14+
 - Chrome (Current - 1) and Current versions
+- Firefox (Current - 1) and Current versions
+- Opera (Current - 1) and Current versions

 (Current - 1) and Current means that we support the current stable version of the browser and the version that precedes it.